pkp24/Vship/doc/VshipAPI.md

 The intensity multiplier corresponds to the screen luminosity in nits.
 It is usually set at 203 nits or 80 nits.

+### Vship_ButteraugliInitv2(Vship_ButteraugliHandler* handler, int width, int height, int Qnorm, float intensity_multiplier)

+Same as the above but you can specify your own Qnorm to compute any wanted norm of the distmap on the gpu instead of norm2.

 ### Vship_ButteraugliFree(Vship_ButteraugliHandler handler)

 To avoid leaks, every handler that was allocated should be freed later using this function.